Hot (Inna song): Commercial performance

 Commercially, the song experienced widespread success on record charts.
 In native Romania, it topped the Nielsen Music Control chart in December 2008, while also managing to reach number one on Bulgaria's airplay chart, the Dance Top 40 chart in Hungary, Spain's PROMUSICAE chart, United Kingdom's UK Dance Chart and Billboard's Dance/Mix Show Airplay component chart in the United States.
 On the latter, it notably replaced American singer Kesha's "Tik Tok" (2009) at the top position.
-Other top 10 placements were achieved in countries including the Turkey, Netherlands, the Commonwealth of Independent States, Czech Republic, Hungary, France, the Flanders and Wallonia regions of Belgium, and Ukraine; the song reached the latter nearly 13 years after its release.
+Other top 10 placements were achieved in countries including the Turkey, Netherlands, the Commonwealth of Independent States, Czech Republic, Hungary, France, the Flanders and Wallonia regions of Belgium,.
 In the United Kingdom, the song debuted on the UK Singles Chart at number eight in March 2010, climbing to its peak position at number six the next week.
 For exceeding 200,000 in digital units, "Hot" was certified Silver in the region by the British Phonographic Industry (BPI).
 The song was also awarded Gold in Denmark and Italy by the IFPI Denmark and Federazione Industria Musicale Italiana (FIMI), and at least Platinum in Norway, Spain and Sweden by the IFPI Norway, PROMUSICAE and Swedish Recording Industry Association (GLF).